-It has been speculated (Fisher et al., 2022) that an explanation for this effect may be due to the role that a trainer plays in prescribing load progression for the trainee, whereas when there is no clear load progression rule unsupervised trainees may be less likely to train with appropriate loads, and ultimately appropriate effort.
-Indeed, a recent meta-analysis examining the relative loads selected by trainees when given the ability to self-select highlights that they tend to choose loads which, whilst initially efficacious in novice trainees, become sub-optimal quickly as training experience progresses (~53% of one repetition maximum [1RM]) particularly when combined with the typical repetition ranges prescribed i.e., ~8 to 15 repetitions (Steele et al., 2022).
+It has been speculated (J. Fisher et al., 2022) that an explanation for this effect may be due to the role that a trainer plays in prescribing load progression for the trainee, whereas when there is no clear load progression rule unsupervised trainees may be less likely to train with appropriate loads, and ultimately appropriate effort.
+Effort is conceptualised at the relation of task demands to the capacity to meet those demands (Steele, 2020) and so in RT is determined by both the load utilised and also the proximity to momentary failure due to the fatigue (i.e., reduction in capacity) that occurs with continued performance.

+A recent meta-analysis examining the relative loads selected by trainees when given the ability to self-select highlights that they tend to choose loads which, whilst initially efficacious in novice trainees, become sub-optimal quickly as training experience progresses (~53% of one repetition maximum [1RM]) particularly when combined with the typical repetition ranges prescribed i.e., ~8 to 15 repetitions (Steele et al., 2022).
 Further, when given the opportunity to self-select load and the number of repetitions to complete there is evidence that trainees likely train with relatively low effort as determined from their proximity to momentary failure i.e., they select ~10 repetitions at ~53% 1RM (Nuzzo et al., 2024; Steele et al., 2022).
 Thus, whether self-selecting a load for a typically prescribed repetition range or self-selecting a load and self-selecting the number of repetitions to perform, most will naturally perform sets with an estimated proximity of ~10-20 repetitions shy of momentary failure.

-As such it has also been suggested that a supervising trainer plays the role of providing motivation and enhancing trainee effort (Fisher et al., 2022).
-Indeed, recent survey studies highlight that trainees perceive supervision to have an important role in determining their motivation and resultant effort during RT which they also perceive to be important to achieve their training goals (Carlson et al., 2024; Fisher et al., 2023).
+As such it has also been suggested that a supervising trainer plays the role of providing motivation and enhancing trainee effort (J. Fisher et al., 2022).
+Indeed, recent survey studies highlight that trainees perceive supervision to have an important role in determining their motivation and resultant effort during RT which they also perceive to be important to achieve their training goals (Carlson et al., 2024; J. Fisher et al., 2023).